A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: SemCom-Empowered AIGC Generation and Transmission Framework

 \subsection{Cloud Pre-Training}

 In SemAIGC, we utilize a cloud server to conduct the text-to-image (T2I) model training processes.
 Generally, a high-quality T2I model requires millions of parameters in a total size of 1-10 GB, stringent requirements are exposed for specialized hardware like GPU, CPU, and capable devices during its training.
 The cloud server as a centralized infrastructure with ample computing power, storage, database, etc. can be well-matched to the demands.
 As shown in Fig. \ref{semanticmodel}, the cloud server retains the copy of all the modules within both the encoder and decoder.
 After feeding these modules with a substantial corpus of text-image pairs, the edge transmitter and local receiver can download the pre-trained encoder and decoder from the cloud server, respectively.
-Additionally, the encoder and decoder can be periodically updated within the cloud server, while the edge transmitter and local receiver do not require further training before using them to offer AIGC access services.
-Moreover, the neural network of the ROOT scheme is also trained remotely and later deployed in the edge transmitter, then fine-tuned according to the local wireless communication environment.
+Since the large models within the encoder-decoder generally perform stable after the initial offline pre-training, communication overhead could be very minor.
+In addition, even if periodical updates of the encoder and decoder are required, these models can be modularized as shown in Fig. \ref{semanticmodel}, and each update might merely cover partial modules and lead to less data transmission.
+Moreover, the neural network of the ROOT scheme can also be trained remotely and later deployed in the edge transmitter, then fine-tuned according to the local wireless network environment.